MicrosoftDocs/win32/desktop-src/Msi/removal-of-isolated-components.md

 ---
-Description: 'Windows Installer performs the following actions during the removal of an application when the package contains isolated components.
-Typically, Component\_Shared is a DLL that is shared by Component\_Application and other client executables.' ms.assetid: '26343a01-9a06-43d5-bbe3-959faf51739d'
+Description: Windows Installer performs the following actions during the removal of an application when the package contains isolated components.
+Typically, Component\_Shared is a DLL that is shared by Component\_Application and other client executables. ms.assetid: 26343a01-9a06-43d5-bbe3-959faf51739d
-title: Removal of Isolated Components
+title: Removal of Isolated Components ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Removal of Isolated Components